 Doctors and physicians have an important role in modern society and are trusted by millions to take proper care when treating patients.
 Unfortunately, preventable mistakes can and do happen every day in this country.
 Such incidents are generally categorized under medical malpractice.
 You may now be wondering what constitutes medical malpractice.
 It is broadly defined as patient injury or death resulting from the intentional or negligent actions of an attending physician.
-Below are some important facts about malpractice from the experienced attorneys at Maloney-Frost.
+Below are some important facts about malpractice from the experienced attorneys at Maloney-Frost-Lyons.

 If you think you have been the victim of medical malpractice, you should contact an attorney as quickly as you can.
 It can often take many months to compile the necessary evidence to bring a case to court.
 Plus, many states have strict guidelines and limitations regarding malpractice issues.
 There are many reasons you may need legal counsel, especially if any of the following have happened to you or someone you love: